Ho Lap College: School newsletter

 Resonance is the de facto school newspaper of Ho Lap College.
 It is published once a year, covering students' contributions with topics ranging from science and arts to interesting school news.

 Beside Resonance, Ho lap College also have School Newsletter.
 It is also publish once a year for parents to know more about Ho Lap College.

 In 2007, students established Wan Fung(雲峰), a magazine that wholly managed and owned by student.
 However, due to lack of contribution from other students, it eventually discontinued in 2011.

 Achievements

 Ho Lap College students achieve different award in different section.

 Co-curricular Activities

-Ho Lap College offer various co-curricular activities and clubs for students.
+Ho Lap College offers various co-curricular activities and clubs for students.